Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsubsection{Challenging SPCR experiments}

 In this section, we evaluate the performance of our extended simultaneous pose and correspondence registration (SPCR) method against GoICP, GoICPT, ICP, CPD, and GMMReg using the Bunny dataset\cite{curless1996volumetric}.
-The Bunny dataset consists of $35947$ points, and is pre-normalized to fit within the cube $[-1,1]^3$, as required by GoICP\cite{7368945}.
+The Bunny dataset consists of $35947$ points and is pre-normalized to fit within the cube $[-1,1]^3$, as required by GoICP\cite{7368945}.
 Similar to \cite{yang2020teaser}, we down-sample the Bunny dataset to $M=100$ points, which serve as the source point cloud $\mathcal{P}$.
 To generate the target point cloud $\mathcal{Q}$, we apply a random rotation and translation to the source point cloud.
 Additionally, we randomly remove a certain proportion of points from $\mathcal{Q}$ to simulate partial overlap between $\mathcal{P}$ and $\mathcal{Q}$.
 The visualization results for a pair of synthetic data are shown in Fig.~\ref{fig_1}(d-1), where the bolded points represent the down-sampled point clouds.
 Furthermore, we add zero-mean Gaussian noise with $\sigma=0.001$ to the source point cloud $\mathcal{P}$.
 The registration experiment is repeated $50$ times for each overlap rate in $\rho=\{0.9,0.8,\dots,0.4\}$.
+Notably, the trimming fraction of GoICPT is set to be identical to the overlap rate.